 - Managing soil moisture by planting into adequate moisture and observing proper plant population densities and row spacings.

-- Using proper fertiliser rates to maintain adequate nutrition, avoid excessive nitrogen or low levels of potassium.
+- Using appropriate fertiliser rates to maintain adequate nutrition, avoid excessive nitrogen or low levels of potassium.

 - Planting stay-green hybrids with good scores for charcoal rot, standability, and drought tolerance.

 - Using defoliants judiciously as they can act as a stressor and can lead to further infection and harvesting in a timely fashion after a desiccant has been applied.

 - Note that foliar fungicide applications are NOT effective in controlling stalk rot diseases and should not be used.